immanuelfodor/xmpp-muc-message-gateway/README.md

 - Tested with Grafana webhooks and Prosody as an XMPP server, but in theory, it should work with any source capable of sending HTTP POST requests with valid JSON objects (e.g., `curl`).
 - The posted JSON object is formatted and indented by 2 spaces, no further processing is being made.
 The padded object's size is limited by your XMPP server's maximum stanza or body size.
+- 2020-04-11: Updated to SliXMPP, the successor of SleekXMPP, the following old notes are not validated with the new version:
     - [OMEMO](https://omemo.top/) is not yet supported in SleekXMPP by default, but there is an interesting project out there which worth exploring: [sleekxmpp-omemo-plugin](https://gitlab.com/ecartman/sleekxmpp-omemo-plugin)
     - `pyasn1` and `pyasn1-modules` are not included in the `requirements.txt` as optional SleekXMPP dependencies, so the SSL cert verification and expiration check won't work, see [this issue](https://github.com/fritzy/SleekXMPP/issues/477) for further info.
 - If you use RocketChat, there is a similar project for that service here: [immanuelfodor/rocketchat-push-gateway](https://github.com/immanuelfodor/rocketchat-push-gateway)

 ## Contact